Shell's BG bid dealt blow with first shareholder dissent

 COMPELLING RATIONALE

-The current low oil price "may be of very little value in assessing the strategic opportunity of a transaction whose benefits will be realised over decades," ISS said in a report.
+The current low oil price "may be of very little value in assessing the strategic opportunity of a transaction whose benefits will be realized over decades," ISS said in a report.

 Shell remained confident of winning the vote.
 "We continue to believe we have the broad base of shareholder support we need for the deal to complete," a Shell spokesman said.